r-Techsupport/rTS_Wiki/blackout.md

 # r/TechSupport has Gone Dark
 {: .no_toc }
-If you found your way to this page then r/TechSupport has been marked as private.
+If you found your way to this page, then r/TechSupport has been marked as private.
 You probably have a lot of questions.
 We will try our best to answer them all here.

 <details markdown="block">
   <summary>